-Our non-employee directors held seven executive sessions during the year ended December 31, 2021.
+Our non-employee directors held nine executive sessions during the year ended December 31, 2022.
 Mses.
 Clark and Robertson and Messrs.
-Crisp, Daniels, Day, Gaut, Kerr and Textor attended each of the seven executive sessions.
+Crisp, Daniels, Day, Gaut, Kerr and Textor attended each of the nine executive sessions.

-Mr. Textor was appointed by the non-employee directors as the presiding director for the executive sessions in 2021, and Mr. Day has been appointed by the non-employee directors as the presiding director for executive sessions in 2022.
+Mr. Day was appointed by the non-employee directors as the presiding director for the executive sessions in 2022, and Mr. Crisp has been appointed by the non-employee directors as the presiding director for executive sessions in 2023.
+Since being appointed to our Board in 2002, Mr. Crisp has developed extensive insight into, and knowledge of, our business and operations and, as presiding director for 2023, we believe he will serve a valuable role in the overall leadership of the Board by providing additional oversight of our management.

 As discussed below, the presiding director is elected annually by and from the non-employee directors of our Board.